microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 ```

 ### -URL
-Web URL to the host site containing the Rest APIs with access key (if reuqired).
+Web URL to the host site containing the Rest APIs with access key (if required).

 ```yaml
 Type: String